agentjakey/Trace-Forge/README.md

 # TraceForge

-**Framework-agnostic observability for multi-step LLM pipelines.**
+Framework-agnostic observability for multi-step LLM pipelines.

-Captures, stores, and visualizes execution traces, latency, token usage, cost, errors, and step nesting, without requiring LangChain, LlamaIndex, or any agent framework.
+TraceForge is a lightweight local prototype that instruments arbitrary Python functions, records nested execution traces, stores them in SQLite, and visualizes latency, token usage, cost, errors, and parent-child step relationships.

+It is not intended to replace production platforms like LangSmith or Langfuse.
+The goal is to expose and implement the core mechanics behind LLM observability from scratch.

 ---

 ## Why

-Tools like LangSmith and Langfuse are powerful, but they are black boxes that only work if you use their SDK or one of their supported frameworks.
-TraceForge is the opposite: **two lines of instrumentation wrap any Python function**, regardless of how it calls an LLM or what tools it uses.
+Tools like LangSmith and Langfuse are powerful production platforms, but they can hide some of the lower-level mechanics of tracing.
+TraceForge was built from scratch to make those mechanics explicit.
+TraceForge: **two lines of instrumentation wrap any Python function**, regardless of how it calls an LLM or what tools it uses.
 The tracing layer is just Python context managers and a SQLite database.

 Building this from scratch was intentional.
 The interesting engineering is in the parts those tools hide: how do you track parent-child step relationships across arbitrary call stacks without asking the user to pass a context object everywhere?
 How do you design a schema that makes the five most common observability queries fast?
 What does a waterfall chart actually need from the data model to render correctly?